 - Free onsite parking

 Bon Paul & Sharky’s is a place created for travelers, by travelers.
+That’s why it tops our list of Asheville hostels.
 It’s super easy to meet others, to share a story, and make new friends.
 Even the staff are seasoned travelers who are looking to help others on their journey.
 When you see a hostel book exchange, it’s a sign that fellow travelers have been coming here for a long time, will continue to come, and will support the traveling lifestyle.

 - Located in Downtown/South Slope Asheville, NC